 Example 1: Finding the Derivative of an Integral

 Using Part 1 of the fundamental theorem, we know that F'(x) = x².
-That's it!
+Day to day, that's it!
 The theorem allows us to directly find the derivative without actually evaluating the integral.

 Example 2: Evaluating a Definite Integral